MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_flipmodel_presenthistorytoken.md

 ## -struct-fields

+### -field ScatterBlts

+This member is reserved and should be set to zero.

+Supported starting with Windows 8.

+### -field hSyncObject

+This member is reserved and should be set to zero.

+Supported starting with Windows 8.

 ### -field FenceValue

 [in] A 64-bit value that specifies the fence value that is used for the flip.